 Spinal cord injury

-If you've recently experienced a spinal cord injury, it might seem like every aspect of your life has been affected.
+If you've recently injured your spinal cord, it might seem like every aspect of your life has been affected.
 You might feel the effects of your injury mentally, emotionally and socially.

-Many scientists are optimistic that advances in research will someday make the repair of spinal cord injuries possible.
+Many scientists are optimistic that advances in research will someday make repair of spinal cord injuries possible.
 Research studies are ongoing around the world.
-In the meantime, treatments and rehabilitation allow many people with a spinal cord injury to lead productive, independent lives.
+In the meantime, treatments and rehabilitation allow many people with spinal cord injuries to lead productive, independent lives.

-Your ability to control your limbs after spinal cord injury depends on two factors: the place of the injury along your spinal cord and the severity of injury to the spinal cord.
+Your ability to control your limbs after a spinal cord injury depends on two factors: where the injury occurred on your spinal cord and the severity of injury.

-The lowest part of your spinal cord that functions normally after injury is referred to as the neurological level of your injury.
+The lowest part of your spinal cord that remains undamaged after an injury is referred to as the neurological level of your injury.
 The severity of the injury is often called "the completeness" and is classified as either of the following:

 - Incomplete.
 If you have some motor or sensory function below the affected area, your injury is called incomplete.
 There are varying degrees of incomplete injury.

-Additionally, paralysis from a spinal cord injury may be referred to as:
+Additionally, paralysis from a spinal cord injury can be referred to as:

 - Paraplegia.
 This paralysis affects all or part of the trunk, legs and pelvic organs.